Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data: Supplementary material

 \subsection{Post-inflationary contributions to the secondary tensor power spectrum}

-The electromagnetic fields are expected to have been generated during inflation due to a non-conformal coupling.
+The PMFs are expected to have been generated during inflation due to a non-conformal coupling.
 We shall assume that the conformal symmetry of the electromagnetic action is restored at the end of inflation.
 As a result, the electromagnetic modes simply oscillate post-inflation, apart from the diluting factor that arises due to the expansion of the universe.
-The tensor modes $\hk$ are governed by the equation (see, for instance, Ref.~\cite{Caprini:2014mja})
+The tensor modes $h_{\vk}^{\lambda}(\eta)$ are governed by the equation (see, for instance, Refs.~\cite{Sorbo:2011rz,Caprini:2014mja,Sharma:2019jtb})

-where the source term $\mathcal{S}_{\bm k}(\eta)$ is given by
+where the source term $\mathcal{S}_{\bm k}^{\lambda}$ is given by

 The Green's function corresponding to Eq.~\eqref{eq:tensor-eq-re} satisfies the differential equation

 The Green's function during the epochs of reheating and radiation domination can be easily obtained to be